 This historic mathematicians from Japan list can help answer the questions "Who are some Japanese mathematicians of note?" and "Who are the most famous mathematicians from Japan?"
 These prominent mathematicians of Japan may or may not be currently alive, but what they all have in common is that they're all respected Japanese mathematicians.Use this list of renowned Japanese mathematicians to discover some new mathematicians that you aren't familiar with.
 Don't forget to share this list by clicking one of the social media icons at the top or bottom of the page.
 (38 items)

 Aida Yasuaki also known as Aida Ammei, was a Japanese mathematician in the Edo period.
 He made significant contributions to the fields of number theory and geometry, and furthered methods for simplifying continued fractions.
 Aida created an original symbol for "equal".
-This was the first appearance ...more
+This was the first appearance of the notation for equal in East Asia. ...more on Wikipedia

 Age: Died at 70 (1747-1817)